-For multiple myeloma, the first treatments often represent the very best opportunity to either put the cancer into remission or effectively treat it with the least amount of side effects.
-In fact, the survival rate has doubled in the past decade, enabling multiple myeloma patients to lead full, productive lives for years or decades after diagnosis.
+For patients with multiple myeloma, the first treatments often represent the very best opportunity either to put the cancer into remission or effectively treat it with the least amount of side effects possible.
+In fact, the survival rate for patients with multiple myeloma has doubled in the past decade, enabling many patients to lead full, productive lives for years after diagnosis.

 The OSUCCC – James is a world leader in blood cancer treatment, developing some of the very latest advancements in molecular testing and targeting cancer genes — technology that’s available at only a few cancer centers in the country.
 In fact, our physician experts actually help write the national clinical guidelines for treating specific cancers.